 It is the trust that builds between business owners that is key to change.
 It allows us to be honest.
 It encourages us to have those frank “warts and all” conversations that rarely happen at networking events.

 Ildiko Spinfisher, Founder of Retuning Your Business, found this instrumental in her business

-“I love the honesty of the Entrepreneur Board community.
+“I love the honesty of the community.
 Things aren’t always rosy – there are ups and downs in business.
-The Entrepreneur Board is somewhere you can express your frustration and get perspective and practical advice to move forward positively.”
+In our meetups you can express your frustration and get perspective and practical advice to move forward positively.”

 Is your Startup ready for investment?

 Take the Startup Investment Scorecard to discover if your Startup is ready for investment.
 Start here